regensa18/AdvProg2018/week_4/README.md

 ensure that it pass every unit tests (i.e. achieving `green` build in GitLab pipeline).

-Your code will be run by GitLab CI Runner instance where it will do `git clone` to your repository and try to run one or more jobs that will evaluate the correctness of your work.
-If everything goes well on every predefined jobs, the [Pipeline](https://gitlab.com/CSUI-AdvProg-2017/lab-exercises/pipelines) will report a `green` (i.e. success) build.
+Your code will be run by a GitLab CI Runner instance where it will do `git clone` to your repository and try to run one or more jobs that will evaluate the correctness of your work.
+The jobs can be in form of running unit tests or checking whether the required files exist in certain directory.

+If everything goes well on every jobs, the [Pipeline](https://gitlab.com/CSUI-AdvProg-2017/lab-exercises/pipelines) will report a `green` (i.e. success) build.
 Otherwise, it will report `orange` (i.e. warning) or `red` (i.e. fail) build.
+This information must be given to your TA to help him/her grade your work.
+Therefore, you have to enable Pipeline access so it can be viewed publicly.

-However, you can manually run the unit tests in your own PC.
-You can do so by executing the following command in your shell:
+Sometimes GitLab may have delays on running your code because it uses shared instance of runners.
+You can manually run the unit tests in your own PC without having to commit and push it to your repository.
+You can do so by executing the following command in your
-`python -m unittest week_4/test_week4.py`
+shell: `python -m unittest week_4/test_week4.py`

 You also need to create a simple decorator function named `logged()` in this exercise.
 The specifications for the decorator function is